Skip to main content

 • Use a unique, strong password.

-• Keep AI provider keys and channel tokens out of public logs / repos.
+• Keep API keys and tokens out of public logs / repos.

 • Take snapshots before risky changes (schema migrations, major app upgrades).